How can faster broadband benefit my business?

 Services such as these can connect people and ideas, share information and work in real-time or over a period of time from anywhere in the world.
 Platforms like Huddle allow a range of users to share a secure workspace and collaborate on projects, documents, share videos, use shared whiteboards, all in a completely paperless way.

-Businesses can use Facebook and Twitter connect with new and established customers and add value - using competitions, 'how to' videos, fan pages and review sites.
-From time to time Onlincolnshire offers training to businesses in how to use social media so it is important to check the events page to see when these are available.
+Businesses can use various social media platforms - Facebook, Twitter, Instagram, Snapchat, etc. - to connect with new and established customers and add value - using competitions, 'how to' videos, fan pages and review sites.